Holiday rentals in Croatia

 More contemporary attractions include open-air festivals in the summer months and buzzing nightlife in cities and at coastal resorts — both out on the water and on dry land.
 From vertiginous mountain trails to plunging waterfalls and secluded pebble beaches enclosed by pine forests, visitors are enchanted by this country’s diverse natural beauty.
 Heading back to the coast, the sailing, scuba diving, and kayaking here is deservedly lauded as some of the best in Europe.

-When is the best time to stay in a vacation rental in Croatia?
+The best time to stay in a holiday rental in Croatia

 Temperatures are at their peak here in late summer, so be prepared with hats and sunscreen if you arrive in July or August.
 The coast is a great place to cool off, but be aware that you won’t be the only one at the beach.
 Timing your trip on either side of high summer combines sunshine — Croatia gets more hours of sun per year than Sydney — with optimum temperatures for sea swimming and fewer visitors, while ferry services and restaurants are still in operation into the autumn.
 Coastal resorts are likely to be quiet or closed over the winter months and into spring, when locals and European visitors tend to prefer the slopes.
 If you’re a winter sports fan, Sljeme near the capital Zagreb is the place to go.